 EA Sports has officially revealed a set of important gameplay updates coming to EA Sports FC 26 in January 2026, with one major change already dominating community discussion: a long-awaited nerf to AI defending.

-The announcement was shared through the official EA Sports FC Direct Communication account on X (formerly Twitter), alongside EA’s December Feedback Update, outlining several tweaks scheduled for an early January patch.
+The announcement was shared through the official EA Sports FC Direct Communication account on X (formerly Twitter), alongside EA's December Feedback Update, outlining several tweaks scheduled for an early January patch.
+For a mode that lives and dies by its meta, even a single defensive tweak like this can reshape how competitive matches play out for the rest of the cycle.

 if you need to boost your FC 26 Ultimate team (FUT) check MrGeek and with fair price of FUT Coins make your FIFA Ultimate Team.